This article advises how I have replaced a Mira Shower thermal switch in a MIRA Sport 9kW Thermostatic Shower on several occasions.

-While holding it and keeping it pressed into place with one hand I inserted the two top screws with the other and then screwed them 90% of the way in.
-The I inserted the bottom screw from a crouching position so I could just see where to put it and tightened it completely.
+While holding it and keeping it pressed into place with one hand I inserted the two top screws with my other hand, and then screwed them 90% of the way in.
+Then I inserted the bottom screw from a crouching position so I could look up and see where to put it and tightened it completely.
 I then tightened the top two screws completely.

 Turning The Power On And Testing The Shower